 In older buildings or co-ops, there may be a fee charged, Hakim says.

-Even where ACs are allowed, you may need to hire someone else to install them.
+Even where ACs are allowed, you may need to hire someone else to install the units.

 8. Outdoor spaces